 The Office of Institutional Compliance and Ethics provides annual training to Boise State Athletics and Housing and Residence Life staff that provides information about Title IX coverage, red flags, and reporting responsibilities.
-In addition, over the course of the last year, Title IX training was provided upon request to Facilities, Operations and Maintenance staff; leaders and members of the Greek life community; Student Support Volunteers; student athletes; members of the Student Conduct Sanctioning Board; and the Mandela
+In addition, over the course of the last year, Title IX training was provided upon request to Facilities, Operations and Maintenance staff; leaders and members of the Greek life community; Student Support Volunteers; student athletes; hearing decision makers, and multiple departments across campus.

-Leadership Institute.
 To request a training, contact the Office of Institutional Compliance and Ethics at (208) 426-1258.